Raglan railway station: After closure

 In the late 1960s much of the route between Usk and Monmouth was used for the new A449 dual carriageway which opened in 1970.
 The new road ran near to the station, and the yard became a road maintenance depot.

 In 2009 the owners of the site, Monmouthshire County Council, proposed offering the station building to St Fagans National Museum of History.
 The proposal was approved by the council in December, with the museum expressing an interest.
 The station building may become a static display with track or become an active station for visitors to the museum.

 In October 2012 the museum formally accepted the council's offer, and the station was handed over in November.
-In 2014 the dismantled station was still in storage.
-A spokesman for the museum stated that the project remains a priority but work will not start until the current major redevelopment is completed in 2019.
+In 2024 the dismantled station was still in storage.
+A spokesman for the museum stated that the project remains a priority but work will not start until the completion of other projects.